dundey/zetta/README.md

 ## Crawler Python Project: Rudolph the crawler test

-This project is Scrapy with Selenium, designed to crawl amazon.com and check if all category links under Shop by Department are working.
+This project uses Scrapy with Selenium, designed to crawl amazon.com and check if all category links under Shop by Department are working.

 ### Prerequisites